 As part of KUB’s commitment to helping customers during the pandemic crisis, KUB has helped many of our friends and neighbors by offering bill payment assistance and working with community partners to ensure those who need assistance receive it.
 Please call us at 865-524-2911 or one of our partner service agencies listed below if you think you will have trouble paying an upcoming bill.
 Click here to learn about other ways KUB is working to offer assistance to our customers during the pandemic.

 COVID Utility Relief Effort (CURE) Funding Available

-KUB has $6 million in new funding available for electric residential and business customers through the COVID Utility Relief Effort (CURE) in partnership with TVA and the Knoxville-Knox County Community Action Committee (CAC).
+KUB has funding available for customers through the COVID Utility Relief Effort (CURE) in partnership with TVA and the Knoxville-Knox County Community Action Committee (CAC).
 To apply for CURE funding, customers must have an outstanding balance, but there are no income requirements.